SamyakMahajan/100xDevs_Cohort/Readme.md

+#Hi There!
-# I am participating in a Cohort named 100xDevs
+I am participating in a Cohort named 100xDevs
 Here are the assignments and codes I wrote during the cohort!
 ## Week 0
 - Basics of HTML and CSS